dougeby/IntuneDocs/intune/tutorial-use-autopilot-enroll-devices.md

 ## Add devices

 The first step in setting up Windows Autopilot is to add the Windows devices to Intune.
-All you have to do is create a CSV file as explained below and upload it to Intune.
+All you have to do is create a CSV file and import it into Intune.

-1. In any text editor, create a list of comma separated values (CSV) that identify the Windows devices.
+1. In any text editor, create a list of comma-separated values (CSV) that identify the Windows devices.
 Use the following format:

     *serial-number*, *windows-product-id*, *hardware-hash*, *optional-order-id*

-    The first three items are required, but the order id is optional.
+    The first three items are required, but the order ID is optional.

 2. Save the CSV file.